leungll/NENU-Courses/README.md

 ### Instructions for Watch, Star, and Fork
 - The function of `star` is to collect it so that you can find it later.
 - The function of `watch` is to pay attention.
 When this repository is updated, you will receive a notification.
-- The role of `fork` is to participate.
+- The function of `fork` is to participate.
 When you add new content and then `Pull Request`, we will consider merging your modifications with the original content of the warehouse.

 ## User's guidance
 ### Find search files